composer/composer/doc/articles/troubleshooting.md

    `replace`.

-5. If you are updating to a recently published version of a package, be aware that Packagist has a delay of up to 10 minutes before new packages are added to it's index.
+5. If you are updating to a recently published version of a package, be aware that Packagist has a delay of up to 1 minute before new packages are visible to Composer.

 ## Package not found on travis-ci.org